3D: Extrusion (Potterbot)

 Prepare for Print

 Step One: On your computer, connect to 3DP-10; the password is 12345678.
 Type in the IP address 192.168.42.14.
-Once you have typed in the IP address, the web browser interface will appear.
+The web browser interface will appear once you have typed in the IP address.
 The green button on the top left will let you know you are connected to the PotterBot.

 Step Two: From the menu on the left, select Jobs Files.
 Find the prime G-code and start a prime.
 Keep priming until a steady flow of clay is extruding.

-Step Three: Prepare a surface to print on (such as a bat or board) and place it on the print bed.
-If you want your piece to have a base, then roll out a slab onto the surface.
+Step Three: Prepare a surface to print on (such as a bat, board, or fabric swatch) and place it on the print bed.
+If you want your piece to have a base, roll out a slab onto the surface.
 If not, then smear some material on the surface to ensure adhesion.
 Press four small pieces of material around the print surface so that it does not move during the print.

 Step 4: Return to the Jobs Files and select Print Start Location Standard to set the Z height.
 When the Print Start Location Standard is started, the PotterBot will move to the center of the print bed.
 Once it stops moving, hold the tube and unlock the straps to adjust the height.
 Use caution - the tube will be heavy.
 The ideal height of the tube will allow a fettling knife to fit between the tip of the nozzle and the print surface.
 You are now ready to print.